Biorrith/Software-Teknologi/README.md

 With the libraries installed, we now move on to install the database.
 For this, we use mySQL.
 Install the bottom version on [this link.](https://dev.mysql.com/downloads/installer/) You can skip the account setup, and just download the software right away.
 For the installation, follow the developer default setup.
-However, for the password you must enter ```Software_alphamail```, as this is the password the server connects with.
+However, for the password you must enter is ```Software_alphamail```, as this is the password the server connects with.

 Now mySQL workbench automatically opens.
 Under mySQL connections should be an already created connection - click it to enter it, with password ```Software_alphamail```.